50 Metaphors for Strength, Courage, and Endurance

 Examples:

-2. “Her leadership was like a charging rhino, always pushing forward with confidence.”
+2. “Her leadership was a charging rhino, always pushing forward with confidence.”

 30. A Thick Steel Cable